-Unfortunately, this list will never be 100% complete, since officers were constantly being transferred into and out of the unit.
-Until the 32nd Station Hospital’s commanding officers began submitting monthly reports in May 1944 (which included personnel transfers) there was no way to keep track of these movements, given the apparent loss of all the hospital’s records aside from some of the unit’s reports.
+Although I initially thought that this list will never be 100% complete due to transfers, in early 2020 I was able to obtain digital copies of the unit’s morning reports from 1942–1945, making it possible for the first time to keep track of personnel changes for the first half of the war.
 For simplicity, officers assigned on temporary duty (TD) are omitted, as are officers assigned after V-E Day, when the unit experienced major turnover in preparation for its anticipated transfer to the Pacific Theatre.

-Beyond the names listed, information is a patchwork based on research on Ancestry.com, newspaper accounts, and contributions by family members of 32nd Station Hospital personnel.
+Beyond the data from unit records, the biographies are a patchwork based on research on Ancestry.com, newspaper accounts, and contributions by family members of 32nd Station Hospital personnel.
 Although I’ve made every effort to make sure the information presented is as accurate as possible, it is likely that errors will slip by undetected.
 Please notify me of any needed corrections.

 Unfortunately, very few documents list both an individual’s service number and date of birth, which can make matching different sets of data very problematic (especially when a name is common).
 Furthermore, most of the U.S. Army’s personnel records from World War II were destroyed in a 1973 fire.